 - If the high layer in TS 38.331 [2] signaling of smtc2 is present, TSMTCperiod follows smtc2; Otherwise TSMTCperiod follows smtc1.
 TSMTCperiod is the shortest SMTC period among all CCs in the same FR2 band, provided the SMTC offset of all CCs in FR2 have the same offset.

-- When a measurement gap is configured only and the measurement gap is not NCSG,
+- When a GAP is configured only and the GAP is not NCSG,

-- an RLM-RS resource or an SMTC occasion is considered to be overlapped with the GAP if it overlaps a measurement gap occasion, and
+- an RLM-RS resource or an SMTC occasion is considered to be overlapped with the GAP if it overlaps a GAP occasion, and

 - xRP = MGRP

-- Otherwise, when NCSG measurement gap is configured,
+- Otherwise, when NCSG is configured,

 - an RLM-RS resource or an SMTC occasion is considered to be overlapped with the GAP if